EV Charge Calculator

 Which charges faster, the Hyundai Ioniq 5 or the Kia EV6?

-- Both are among the fastest in their class because they share the 800V E-GMP platform.
-The Kia EV6 holds a slightly higher average power on DC fast charging, so its session can be marginally shorter, but the gap is small.
-For the exact 20% to 80% charging times for each car in Indonesia, see the comparison tool and the per-car pages linked in this guide.
+Both are among the fastest in their class because they share the 800V E-GMP platform.
+The Kia EV6 holds a slightly higher average power on DC fast charging, so its 10% to 80% session is marginally shorter, but the gap is small and rarely decisive in real use.
+Exact charging times for Indonesia are on this site's comparison tool.

 Which one has more range?

-- In the variants compared here, the Kia EV6 typically claims slightly more range because its battery capacity is larger, but both sit in the same class with no dramatic gap.
-Both measure range on optimistic test cycles, so the realistic range on Indonesia roads is lower than the claim.
-Side-by-side realistic-range figures are available in the comparison tool and on the per-car pages.
+In the variants compared, the Kia EV6 GT-Line claims slightly more range because its battery capacity is larger; both are measured on the same WLTP standard, so the comparison is apples-to-apples.
+The gap is not dramatic, and WLTP is still optimistic, so realistic range on Indonesia roads is lower than the claim.
+Side-by-side realistic-range estimates are on this site's comparison tool.

 Which is cheaper to charge?

-- Charging cost depends mainly on battery capacity and the electricity rate used, not on the brand.
-Because the two share much of their platform, the cost to charge from 20% to 80% is close — the small gap follows the battery-capacity difference and whether you charge at home or on DC fast charging.
-For exact side-by-side figures, open the comparison tool prefilled with both cars in Indonesia.
+Charging cost depends mainly on battery capacity and the electricity rate used, not on the brand.
+Because the two share much of their platform, the cost to charge from 20% to 80% is close; the small gap follows the battery-capacity difference and whether you charge at home or on DC fast charging.
+Exact side-by-side figures for Indonesia are on this site's comparison tool.